kenwer/detectorist/README.md

 ## Changelog

+#### Changed
 - [Dev] Refactor ImageObject subclasses into dedicated files and let them handle EXIF individually.
+- [Dev] Adopt piexif to handle EXIF and remove the now unused exifread dependency.

+#### Fixed
+- When auto correcting the exposure for a cropped image, also reset the ExposureBiasValue in the EXIF.

 ### [0.6.2] - 2025-11-06
 #### Changed